 Irritable Period Summary

-• Grabbing other children and spitting on them
+• They might grab other children and spit on them.

 • Won’t stop tapping or harassing others